MohammedAlmostfa/OBG-App/README.md

 # PG (Old but Gold)

-PG is a platform for buying and selling used tools and equipment.
+OPG is a platform for buying and selling used tools and equipment.
 Users can list their items, browse other products, filter and search efficiently, and submit purchase requests.
 The app aims to provide a smooth, secure, and scalable experience.

 ---